JMSundram/numarch/README.md

 # numarch

 ## About
-A package for numerical maximum likelihood estimation of multivariate autoregressive conditional heteroskedasticity (ARCH) models.
+A python program for numerical maximum likelihood estimation of multivariate autoregressive conditional heteroskedasticity (ARCH) models.
 Implements the (multivariate) BEKK-ARCH and BEKK-GARCH models, which have the univariate ARCH(1) and GARCH(1,1) models as special cases.

 ## Minimal working example with generated data
 ```python